-Like most of the RV industry, nuCamp uses innovative products to develop camper product lines to serve the desires and needs of its customers.
+Like most of the RV industry, nuCamp uses innovative products in developing camper product lines to serve the desires and needs of their customers.
 Carpet, linoleum, insulation, particle board, composites, plywood, and upholstery are some common products that are used in the construction of most campers.
-These innovative products may outgas (or off-gas) various chemicals and formaldehyde that were dissolved, trapped, or absorbed in the materials.
+These innovative products may out-gas (or off-gas) various chemicals and formaldehyde that were dissolved, trapped, or absorbed in the materials.
 You may notice a chemical odor in high temperatures and humidity levels or when you have newly purchased your camper.
-Outgassing is not a defect or is considered abnormal.
-Outgassing decreases over time.
+Out-gassing is not a defect or considered abnormal.
+Out-gassing decreases over time.